 Some may object that only God can judge and God is the judge, but then how could Christ be the judge?
-Well...the simple answer is because HE IS God.
-Only God can judge and furthermore, the Father has appointed and wanted the Son to be the judge so that people will honor and worship the Son just as they honor and worship the Father, thus showing His full divinity and equality with the Father –
+Well...the simple answer is because He is God.
+Only God can judge and furthermore, the Father has appointed and wants the Son to be the judge so that people will honor and worship the Son just as they honor and worship the Father, thus showing His full divinity and equality with the Father—

 John 5:22-23 The Father judges no one, but has given all judgment to the Son, 23 that all may honor the Son, just as they honor the Father.
 Whoever does not honor the Son does not honor the Father who sent him.

 He is our Savior also.
-On the day that He will come the believers will not be condemned by Him, but hear the words of commendation and the worlds of love –
+On the day that He will come, the believers will not be condemned by Him, but hear the words of commendation and the words of love—

 Matt.
 25:34 Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.